reatlat/wp-multidomain-support-for-elementor/source/README.txt

 == Description ==

-This plugin will help those who have a Multilanguage website with a multi-domain structure, the plugin will add to Elementator Page Builder the support for multi-domains structure.
+This plugin will help those who have a Multilanguage website with a multi-domain structure, the plugin will add to Elementor Page Builder the support for multi-domains structure.

 == Installation ==